 If you aren’t a designer, these tips might help you build a more satisfying web presence.
-And don’t think every website builder is a trained graphic designer, quite the opposite!
+This isn’t meant to trivialize the designer profession, rather to give a helpful perspective and self-critique to who is not trained as a designer.
+But don’t think every website builder is a trained graphic designer, quite the opposite!
 Another thing to consider is a designer might know everything about the latest trends in graphic design, but you’re the world’s leading expert about the topic your website will revolve around.

 Follow an intent

 The best way to create a fulfilling website is to think about what your intent is, and setup your project as a consequence.
 Sparkle elements have many properties, each with defaults, their purpose is to get you running quickly, sometimes working as placeholders, but your goal should be to pick fonts, colors, images, shadows, border thickness or rounding based on your intent, not on the defaults.
 Have a plan and follow it.

 Limiting clutter makes your content appear more professional.
 Clutter comes in many forms.

 Limit your font selection to a couple families and a color selection to a couple base colors.
 You can still have other fonts and colors for select elements, but they should be used sparingly and tastefully, like a colored cushion on a neutral couch.
 Limiting the number of colors can feel constraining, but you can add variety by using different brightnesses of the base colors, which won’t add clutter.

 Use gridlines and alignment guides to tidily align elements (except when you expressly choose not to!), and use spacing and distance between elements as a design feature that emphasizes content.

 Making use of Sparkle’s text styles, synchronized color wells and elements shown in multiple pages ensures the tidiness extends across the whole site.

 What is your typical visitor looking for?
 What answers do they want?
 By carefully selecting what to say, and what not to say, you can better cater to your audience, and make the site more effective.